Schweber/hdrop/README.md

 Run `hdrop -v [COMMAND]` _in the terminal_ to see maximum output for troubleshooting and find out the actual class name.
 Then use `hdrop -c CLASSNAME` to make it work. `hdrop -i [COMMAND]` might be sufficient, as long as a case insensitive (partial) match is sufficient.

-Please report instances of programs with differing class names, so that i can add them to `hdrop`.
+Please report instances of programs with differing class names, so that they can be added to `hdrop`.

 ## Installation